 We are delighted to present our latest Trinity Forum Reading: Who Stands Fast with selections from Dietrich Bonhoeffer.
 You can pre-order your copy today.
-Pre-orders will be shipped at the beginning of December.

 Writing to his close friends after years of discouraging and seemingly fruitless resistance to the Nazi regime, growing chaos and danger, and the demoralizing complicity and cowardice of the German church, Bonhoeffer wrestles with the question: in the midst of the deep exhaustion, distorting fear, and disorienting moral confusion that attends resistance to evil, who stands fast?
 With a provocative and insightful introduction by scholar Charles Marsh, and a new (previously unpublished) translation of Bonhoeffer’s poem “Who Am I?” this Reading delves into the call of moral responsibility, the necessity of community, and the meaning of peace.